JulianSerog/ToDoList/README.md

 # ToDoList
-simple todo list using parse for cloud services
+simple todo list made in Objective-C using parse for cloud services

 A notes app with cloud services